 - Year 2: The second year is mostly for electives in the chosen career track for the fellow.
 There are 4 months of inpatient service during the second year to give a total of 13 months of inpatient service time over the course of the fellowship.
 The inpatient service occurs at the same sites as in the first year and the continuity clinic extends into the second year.

-- Year 3: Optional for those who chose the research and global medicine track and at this time will be dependent upon the availability of funding.
+- Year 3: (Optional) The third year is for those who chose the research and global medicine track and at this time will be dependent upon the availability of funding.

 - Clinical/Education Track: This track is for fellows interested in careers in private practice, industry, or other clinical practice.
 The duration is two years.
 Fellows completing the clinical/education track will be expected to write up two case reports and submit for publication or submit two abstracts for presentation at national or international meetings.

 - Research Track: This track is for fellows interested in pursuing a career in academics or industry.
 Fellows will have ten months total after the inpatient clinical requirements and will have additional months in an optional third year if funding is available.
 Fellows will maintain weekend call and continuity clinic during this time.
 Fellows choosing the research track will be expected to author at least two abstracts to national or international meeting and submit as an author or co-author at least two manuscripts to a peer-reviewed journal.